Our story

 The turning point

-Seeing differently a problem everyone experiences
+Seeing a problem everyone experiences from a different perspective

-The real turning point came in traffic.
+The real turning point came while stuck in traffic.

 The idea